huilink88/power-model/GUIDE-POWER-STRUCTURES.md

 > Post-fault (one trips): remaining line ≈ 1,000 MW → at the rating, but not above.
 >
 > That’s the “headroom”: you could physically carry 2,000 MW with both lines healthy, but you choose to carry less so that if one line fails, the other isn’t overloaded.

+**Management using batteries**
+>For a line trip:
+>  Without the battery:
+>      One circuit trips → remaining circuit suddenly must carry almost the full pre-fault flow → risk of overload.
+>  With the battery:
+>    As soon as a line trips, the battery injects power on the B side, effectively reducing what needs to come across the remaining line.
+>    Post-fault flow on the surviving circuit is lower, safely within rating.
+>    That means system operator can allow higher pre-fault interconnector flow (less headroom) because the battery will “catch” the contingency.